May 14, 2026

 2. Grant microphone permissions when prompted

-3. Set your activation hotkey (default is fn)
+3. Set your activation hotkey (default is fn on Mac, Alt+Space on Windows, reassign to any key combination you prefer)

 4. Open Cursor, click into the prompt field, press the hotkey, and speak